MicrosoftDocs/sql-docs/docs/t-sql/statements/set-ansi-padding-transact-sql.md

  The SET ANSI_PADDING setting does not affect the **nchar**, **nvarchar**, **ntext**, **text**, **image**, **varbinary(max)**, **varchar(max)**, and **nvarchar(max)** data types.
 They always display the SET ANSI_PADDING ON behavior.
 This means trailing spaces and zeros are not trimmed.

-When SET ANSI_DEFAULTS is ON, SET ANSI_PADDING is enabled.
+When ANSI_DEFAULTS is ON, ANSI_PADDING is enabled.

-The setting of SET ANSI_PADDING is set at execute or run time and not at parse time.
+The setting of ANSI_PADDING is defined at execute or run time and not at parse time.

 To view the current setting for this setting, run the following query.